zkurtz/dummio/README.md

 # ezio

-A lightweight collection of standardized wrappers for IO of common file types, including text, yaml, and json.
+Standardized wrappers for IO of various file types.
+The goal is to make IO as easy as possible by implementing the most common and recommendable default options.
+Of course users may pass additional keyword arguments to the underlying IO methods.

 `ezio` replaces entire blocks of code like
 ```
 import json